CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 The array comparison doesn't work because JavaScript comparison only works as expected on `number`s, `string`s, and `boolean`s.

-You need to be aware of this, and you can go deeper into outside of the lesson, but generally remember that only `number`s, `string`s, and `boolean`s work with equality.
+You need to be aware of this, and its possible for you to go deeper into array comparisons outside of the lesson, though generally remember that only `number`s, `string`s, and `boolean`s work with equality.

-MDN have some in depth, if not too in depth documentation [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness).
+MDN has some slightly in-depth documentation [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness).

 ## Conditionals

-Like humans, computer programs make decisions based on information given to them. **Conditionals** are a way of representing these decisions in code (remember, you saw this in a previous exercise!)
+Like humans, computer programs make decisions based on the information given to them. **Conditionals** are a way of representing these decisions in code (remember, you saw this in a previous exercise!)

 For example: